-Mada De a suintien Volume Mode Date Description Date.
+Mode Description Values Seconds Shows minutes/seconds instead of hours/minutes.
+Normally the clock shows hours and minutes, but this mode shows the minutes and seconds.
+Example 34:06 Date Date.
 The current date will be shown in the date format you selected.
-Example "17.06.18" Temp Temperature / Time Provider Module status.
-"TT:tt:SS" SS (the seconds digits) can have 4 values: "10": The clock does not have a time provider installed, and is working off the internal time source.
-(Not accurate) "11": The clock has an RTC time source installed.
-"12": The clock has a WiFi time source installed.
-"13": The clock has a WiFi and an RTC time source installed In modes "11" and "13" the digits "TT:tt" (hours and minutes) will show the temperature, to the nearest 1⁄2 degree, where "TT" is whole degrees, and "tt" is fractional degrees.
-In modes "10" and "12" the temperature is shown as "00:00".
-The temperature shown is the current temperature inside the clock casein degrees Celsius.
+Example 17:06 Temp Temperature / Time Provider Module status.
+"TT:tt" The temperature shown is the current temperature inside the clock case in degrees Celsius.
 If this goes above 40, you should consider ventilating the case, because the temperature compensation is not able to work at such high voltages, and the clock life may be reduced.
-Example: "22:25:13" Means "22.25 Degrees WiFi and RTC installed" LDR Ambient Light Reading.
+Example: 22:25 Means "22.25 Degrees" "TT" are the whole degrees, "tt" are the fractional degrees, with 0.25 degrees resolution.
+LDR Ambient Light Reading.
 This shows the current ambient light reading from the LDR (light dependent resistor).
 It is a normalized value, and goes between 100 (dark) to 999 (bright).
 This controls the dimming of the tubes.
-Example "01:00:" 100: darkest 999: brightest Version Display the version number.
-The format will be :"VV vv 07", where major version is "VV", minor version is "vv" and the "21" is the id for the version display.
-Example "03:51:" IP Address part 1 If you have the WiFi module connected, this will show the first two digits of the 4 digit IP address.
-Usually this address starts with "192.168".
-Note: The IP address is skipped if you do not have the WiFi module Example: "19:21:68" = "192.168" IP Address connected.
-Example: part 2 of the 4 digit IP address.
+Example 01:00 100: darkest 999: brightest Version Display the version number.
+The format will be "VV:vv", where major version is "VV", minor version is "vv".
+Example 04:56 IP Address part 1 If you have the WiFi module connected, this will show the first digit of the 4 digit IP address.
+Usually this address starts with "192".
+Example: 1:92 Note: The IP address is skipped if you do not have the WiFi module connected. = "192" IP Address part 2 If you have the WiFi module connected, this will show the second digit of the 4 digit IP address.
+Usually this address starts with "192".
+Example: 1:68 = "168" IP Address part 3 If you have the WiFi module connected, this will show the third digit of the 4 digit IP address.
+Usually this address starts with "192".
+Example: 0:01 = "1" IP Address part 4 If you have the WiFi module connected, this will show the last two digits of the 4 digit IP address.
 Put this together with the value shown in IP Address part 1 to give the full address.
-You can enter the whole value into your browser to connect to the module.
+Example: 1:06 You can enter the whole value into your browser to connect to the module.
 You must remove any leading "0" from the value.
 If you receive "192.168.001.106", you must enter this as "192.168.1.106" into your browser address bar.
+Do not include the leading zeros on any part of the address. = "106"

-"00:11:06" = "001.106" Mux Speed This shows the number of impressions per second, which is the refresh rate of the display.
-It varies a little based on the exact workload, but is usually about 100 impressions per second.
-Example: "01:02:"
+Mux This shows the number of impressions per second, which is the Example: Speed refresh rate of the display.
+It varies a little based on the exact 01:50 workload, but is usually about 150 impressions per second.